- Travel and Places»

 6 Things for Teens to Do in Manchester, England

 Manchester is a popular city that attracts visitors not only from around the country, but around the globe.
-It's also a great day out for teens living in nearby cities and towns, such as the Greater Manchester area and Derbyshire.
+This city in northern England is well known for its football teams, Manchester City and Manchester United.
+It's also a great day out for those living or staying in nearby cities and towns, such as the Greater Manchester area and Derbyshire.

-Going to the cinema with a big group of teenage friends is easy, fun and safe.
-Manchester is home to several cinemas, including the Odeon IMAX cinema just a 15 minute walk from the station, and AMC Cinema which is a 25 minute walk.
-Up-to-date showtimes for the IMAX is here, and the AMC cinema here.
+Going to the cinema with a big group of friends is a great way to spend a rainy afternoon.
+Manchester is home to several cinemas, including the Odeon IMAX cinema and AMC Cinema.

 A great way to view the city on a clear day is on the Wheel of Manchester, where you can ride the wheel in a safe pod, buy souvenir photos, and enjoy seeing the city from above.
 Tickets can be purchased here.
 It's fun if you're there with people who are new to the city, and you can enjoy learning about it whilst enjoying the view.